crashangelbr/ExtraWindow/README.md

 I Change  HackFix original code to using in plugin...

+    - Create New Unreal Engine Project (C++)
     - Copy PlugIn Folder in your project
+    - Build
     - Open Unreal Editor and in Content Browse > View Option > Select Show PlugIn Content....
     - In Main Window click in Edit > Project Settings > Maps & Modes
     - Select Application in Editor Startup Map & Game Default Map
     - Select ExtraWindowGameInstance in GameInstanceClass

 	Close Unreal Editor and Open again...